 A secure distribution is prepared: the calculator gives the order of magnitude, these points validate the decision.

 The real issue with a dividend is not the rate shown by a calculator, but the overall consistency: a genuinely distributable profit, a cash position that follows, compliant minutes and, for a majority manager, the 10% rule anticipated.
+Corporate tax is the invisible half of it: a gross dividend of EUR 10,000 assumes the company already earned close to EUR 11,800 of profit before tax, and that is settled long before the meeting votes.
 We also arbitrate the salary/dividend mix, because the best net in hand often combines both.

 Distributing more than the distributable profit (a fictitious dividend), forgetting the legal reserve or ignoring the 10% rule exposes you to a reassessment and to the distribution being challenged.
 The formalities (minutes, 2777 return) secure the operation.